Dan Hancock is a personal trainer putting mental health at the top of the agenda.

 Why did you decide to make mental health your focus as a personal trainer?

-Most of the time, they would say yes.
-From there I started to realise that these desires were to do with their mental health and how they feel as opposed to their psychical body.
+I started to realise that these desires were to do with how they feel as opposed to their physical body.

 You aren’t afraid to highlight flaws in the fitness industry.
 Can you talk a little more about that and why you like to offer a positive alternative?